Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 (768, 2)

-We have seen that our dataset has 20 classes, but this model is trained for 2 classes, so we have to modify the last layer
+We have seen that our dataset has 20 classes, but this model is trained for 2 classes, so we need to modify the last layer

 model.classifier.out_proj = torch.nn.Linear(in_features=model.classifier.out_proj.in_features, out_features=num_classes, bias=True)